 Instructions

-- Start by preheating the oven to 325 degrees Fahrenheit.
-Then prepare your muffin pan, see note below.
+- Start by preheating the oven to 325 degrees Fahrenheit (165C).
+Then prepare your muffin pan by placing silicone liners in each cup or greasing the pan generously.

 Notes